Ayoseun/Solidity-Quiz-smart-contract/README.md

 # Solidity-Quiz-smart-contract

-QuizContract
-Table of Contents
+__Table of Contents__
-License
+- License
-Description
+- Description
-Usage
+- Usage
-Functions
+- Functions
-addQuiz
+   - addQuiz
-getQuizzesByDifficulty
+   - getQuizzesByDifficulty
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.